Thinking of Teaching

 - Apply to UCT to study the degree that you have chosen.

-- Apply online for PGCE as from April in your final year.
+- Apply online for PGCE as of April in your final year of undergrad.

 - Applications are considered in order of receipt and admission to any PGCE will be closed when the available places have been filled.
 Early application is advised.

 PGCE applications open in May each year.
 The closing date is on 31 August.
 Please apply early.